-- 1.1 For the purpose of this policy, assessment is taken to include all college-assessed work for higher education programmes, which contributes towards external Awarding Body assessment decisions.
-The Policy does not cover outside public examinations where the examining boards own procedures will apply. - 1.2 Assessment of Kirklees College students on Higher Education courses with partnership institutions is subject to the academic regulations and procedures of the awarding Higher Education institution.
-The College works in partnership with the University of Huddersfield; as such students must be informed of the partner universities' respective assessment policies which are available on their website. - 1.3 Students on Higher National BTEC programmes are subject to College policies and procedures.
-This policy applies to all BTEC HNC and HND awards offered by Kirklees College. - 1.4 The College reserves the right to make reasonable changes to the policy where it will assist in the proper delivery of education.
-These changes will normally come into effect at the beginning of an academic year but the College may introduce changes during the academic year when it reasonably considers these to be in the interests of students. - 1.5 The rationale of the assessment policy is the need to ensure that the college meets its obligation to assure assessment practice is in accordance with national standards (e.g. NVQ code of practice), awarding body requirements (or partner institutions for higher education) and the Joint Council for Qualifications' General and Vocational Qualifications General Regulations for Approved Centres. - 1.6 The roles and responsibilities of Lecturers, Assessors, Internal Moderators and External Examiners are recognised as being essential to the delivery and quality assurance of all programmes.
+1.1 For the purpose of this policy, assessment is taken to include all college-assessed work for higher education programmes, which contributes towards external Awarding Body assessment decisions.
+The Policy does not cover outside public examinations where the examining boards own procedures will apply.

+1.2 Assessment of Kirklees College students on Higher Education courses with partnership institutions is subject to the academic regulations and procedures of the awarding Higher Education institution.
+The College works in partnership with the University of Huddersfield; as such students must be informed of the partner universities' respective assessment policies which are available on their website.

+1.3 Students on Pearson Higher National (BTEC) programmes are subject to College policies and procedures.
+This policy applies to all HNC and HND awards offered by Kirklees College.

+1.4 The College reserves the right to make reasonable changes to the policy where it will assist in the proper delivery of education.
+These changes will normally come into effect at the beginning of an academic year but the College may introduce changes during the academic year when it reasonably considers these to be in the interests of students.

+1.5 The rationale of the assessment policy is the need to ensure that the college meets its obligation to assure assessment practice is in accordance with national standards including Quality Assurance for HE (QAA), Office of Qualifications and Examinations Regulations (Ofqual), Competition & Marketing Authority (CMA) and Office for Students (OfS).

+1.6 The roles and responsibilities of Lecturers, Assessors, Internal Moderators and External Examiners are recognised as being essential to the delivery and quality assurance of all programmes.